-The Athletic Training Program (ATP), offers a Bachelor of Science Degree in Athletic Training, and is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+The Athletic Training Program (ATP) offers a Bachelor of Science Degree in Athletic Training and is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 CAATE accreditation allows the student who graduates with a major (B.S.) in Athletic Training to sit for the Board of Certification (BOC) exam.
 The Athletic Training Major prepares students for this exam by addressing the required educational competencies and clinical proficiencies through a challenging curriculum that integrates classroom studies with clinical application.

-Note: Fall 2016 will be the final class allowed to complete the Athletic Training Degree at the undergraduate level.
-The undergraduate Athletic Training Program will be transitioning to a Master’s Degree Athletic Training Program beginning in Fall, 2017.
+Note: Not available to Fall 2017/Spring 2018 entering freshmen.
+Fall 2016 will be the final class allowed to complete the Athletic Training Degree at the undergraduate level.
+The undergraduate Athletic Training Program will be transitioning to a Master’s Degree Athletic Training Program beginning in Fall 2018.
 Students who have matriculated from an undergraduate program in Kinesiology or related fields will be excellent candidates for the Masters of Science in Athletic Training (MSAT) degree, although graduate of other majors are welcome as well.
 For further information, please contact the Athletic Training Program Director.

 The integration of theory with practice has led to a high success rate for our students on the BOC examination.
 Out of twenty-one ATP graduates in the past three years (2014-2017), twenty-one took the BOC examination.
 Our first-time BOC examination pass rate for the previous three years is 86% (18 out of 21), and our overall pass rate for the previous three years is 100% (21 out of 21).